 8. Make Sure The Water Is Boiling Heavily

-One mistake that most people repeat is that they put the pasta in cold water and then they place it on fire.
-It’s a fact that the sticking process increases in cold water more than in the hot water.
+One mistake that most people repeat is that they put the pasta in cold water and then place it on fire.
+It’s a fact that the sticking process increases in cold water more than in hot water.